-Issue ID: 21E01 Free and Reduced-Price Meals This Issue is for: X Fairfax County Delegation to the General Assembly Fairfax County Board of Supervisors Date Approved by Federation: 22 October 2020 Issue: Providing educational funding from the Commonwealth to help defray the higher costs associated with educating students who receive Free and Reduced-Price Meals (FRM).
-Background : Students who receive FRM are among those who are most at risk of educational failure.
+1880C ID.
+21E01 FICE and Reduced-File Means This Issue is for: X Fairfax County Delegation to the General Assembly Fairfax County Board of Supervisors Date Approved by Federation : 22 October 2020 Issue: Providing educational funding from the Commonwealth to help defray the higher costs associated with educating students who receive Free and Reduced-Price Meals (FRM).
+Background: Students who receive FRM are among those who are most at risk of educational failure.
 Low-income students often require additional instruction and remediation, and their lack of at-home resources and support place them at a well-documented disadvantage when they enter the classroom.
 Data show that these disadvantages grow into an achievement gap which has proven difficult to narrow, let alone close.
 Meeting these children's needs requires schools to spend extra time, attention, and other resources above and beyond what is needed for children who do not receive FRM.
 (Ref 20E01, 19E02, 18E02, 17E02) Existing Conditions/Impacts: Fairfax County Public Schools (FCPS) serve a diverse student population, in which approximately 59,000 children (or about 31% of the total student population) are eligible for FRM.
 This percentage has grown significantly since the most recent recession, while overall state funding levels for K-12 education have declined in real terms.
 Title I Federal funds (for children in poverty) make up little of the difference between children's needs and the funding required to meet those needs.
-Dueformed Degition.
-The Endagation symposis logislation to appear advectional funding that addresses the Preferred Position: The Federation supports legislation to create educational funding that addresses the higher needs of FRM students.
-Per-student funding can help provide these children with the resources they need to be successful, and would help similarly situated children throughout the Commonwealth. need to be successful, and would help similarly situated emidren unoughout the Commonwealth.
+Preferred Position: The Federation supports legislation to create educational funding that addresses the higher needs of FRM students.
+Per-student funding can help provide these children with the resources they need to be successful, and would help similarly situated children throughout the Commonwealth.
 Benefits : Targeting educational funding for students who receive FRM will help address the achievement gap that has long existed among students whose demographic characteristics vary.
 In addition, by basing funding on a per-student basis, we direct these funds to at-risk children in all communities.
-Potential Supporters (Community leaders, Public/Private Partnership Opportunities, Organizations): Educational organizations and county governments, particularly in areas with large percentages of FRMeligible students.
+Potential Supporters (Community leaders, Public/Private Partnership Opportunities, Organizations): Educational organizations and county governments, particularly in areas with large percentages of FRM-eligible students.
 Lead Federation Committee: Education Prepared by : Nancy Trainer and Ed Saperstein, Co-chairs, Education@FairfaxFederation.org